Chatbot Companionship: A Mixed-Methods Study of Companion Chatbot Usage Patterns and Their Relationship to Loneliness in Active Users: Results

+Most participants utilize Snapchat MyAI (31.6\%), Character.ai (30.4\%), or Replika (22.6\%) and tend to spend 15 and 30 minutes in each session with a companion chatbot (42.6\%), with 35.4\% reported sessions shorter than 15 minutes.
+Very few users spend extended periods chatting, with only 1.28\% having sessions exceeding 4 hours.
+Most participants have been using their companion chatbots for a few months (43.9\%) to around a year (35.2\%), with only 7.7\% of participants having used their chatbots for multiple years and 13.2\% for around a month or less.
+More details on usage can be seen in \Cref{fig:chatbot-stat-1}.

-\subsection{Clusters of users of companion chatbots}
+\subsubsection{Clusters of users of companion chatbots}

 Our K-means cluster analysis revealed seven distinct user profiles among companion chatbot users, each exhibiting unique behaviors, motivations, and psychological characteristics.
 The resulting clusters are visualized in the heatmap and dendrogram presented in \Cref{fig:clusters}.
-Detailed heatmaps including all numerical scales can be seen in \Cref{fig:detailedclusterheatmap}.
-A version with the original values of the scales can be found in \Cref{fig:og_detailedclusterheatmap} in \Cref{apdx:clusters}.
+The demographics of each cluster, compared to the overall demographics, are shown in \Cref{fig:demographs}, with percentages provided in \Cref{fig:demographs} of the Appendix.

-Validation of the cluster solution using Kruskal-Wallis tests revealed significant differences among clusters in terms of session length, loneliness (ULS-8), problematic use of chatbots (GPIUS-2), and frequency of use (all $p < 0.001$).
+Validation of the cluster solution using Kruskal-Wallis tests revealed significant differences among clusters in terms of session length, loneliness (ULS-8), problematic use of chatbots (GPIUS2), and frequency of use (all $p < 0.001$).
 The average silhouette score ($-0.0413$) suggested some overlap between clusters, which is not uncommon in complex psychological data.
 A MANOVA test confirmed significant multivariate differences among the clusters when considering all variables simultaneously (Wilks' $\lambda = 0.2420, F(24, 1375.71) = 28.77, p < 0.001$).
 All four MANOVA test statistics (Wilks' lambda, Pillai's trace, Hotelling-Lawley trace, and Roy's greatest root) were significant ($p < 0.001$), providing robust evidence for cluster differences across multiple dimensions.
 Box's M-test indicated significant heterogeneity of covariance matrices ($\chi^2 = 181.96$, $p < 0.001$), which does not invalidate the clustering but suggests the need for cautious interpretation.
-This heterogeneity may affect the reliability of post-hoc comparisons and could indicate that the relationship between variables differs across clusters.
+This heterogeneity may affect the reliability of post-hoc comparisons and suggests that the relationship between variables varies across clusters.
 While these results provide strong support for the distinctiveness of the identified clusters, they should still be considered exploratory, providing a foundation for more targeted investigations in future research.